To celebrate St. Patrick’s Day, Liana Tan and I explored the meaning and purpose of Luck. Luck can be made and it can be a gift.

 This is a play-by-play after my leap off of Webb Hill in St. George, Utah.
 It’s a compilation of posts by my mother and boyfriend on social media from the day after my suicide attempt until my first week home from the hospital 3 months later.

 For survivors, hope must be rediscovered, empowerment must be relearned, self-worth replanted, and the Light reached for against a current of despair.

 What follows was written by my boyfriend.
 His insights into Mary Magdalene’s life and trials give me hope.
 They also give me hope in Jesus Christ.

 Discerning between Light and dark voices makes the difference between happiness and misery.
 The fruit of the Spirit of God brings joy and progress, but the fruit of darkness is misery and deterioration.
-In spite of heeding the wrong voice, Heavenly Father still found a way to show me He loves me.

 With great trials come tender mercies.
 They remind us that we are not forgotten after all.
-They can be a lifeline in the worst storms.
-The crueler the storm, the more tender the mercies can be.
-You deserve them, so seek for them and hang onto them.

 Going into your school years as a trauma victim can make you feel like raw meat thrown into a lion’s den.
 It strongly reinforced my programming that I was broken and alone.
-Even so, when I could turn my experience into empathy to protect and serve others, I found myself.